Charles Nicklas Christensen

 Oxford Nanoimaging, ONI

-Developed computational methods for spectral demixing towards a new product offering.
-This touched on statistical techniques applied to 3D data and deep nerual networks for processing image data.
-In addition to this, I have also contributed to a web-based acquisition and analysis software, called CODI, which involves several technologies spanning front-end, back-end and deployment.
+Developed and deployed deep learning methods for spectral demixing, image segmentation, and super-resolution towards new product offerings.
+This involved R&D and MLOps.
+In addition to this, I have also contributed to a web-based acquisition and analysis software which involves several technologies spanning front-end, back-end and deployment.

 • Python